brochier/gvnr/README.md

     pip install git+git://github.com/brochier/gvnr.git

+The notebook [`notebook/karate.py`](https://github.com/brochier/gvnr/blob/master/notebook/karate.ipynb) provides an example how to use the package with an external CSV file (Zachary's karate club adjacency matrix).

-The file `scripts/example.py` provides an example how to use the package:
+The file [`scripts/example.py`](https://github.com/brochier/gvnr/blob/master/scripts/example.py) provides an example how to use the package:

 ```python
 """